Introduced range in New Zealand.

 Most people know at least one species of otter and maybe even a badger or two, but as for ferret-badgers, martens, the tayra, wolverine, etc., are all of these mustelids just weasels?
 Not exactly.
 In fact, many of these animals are grouped by genus and considered distinct species in the family Mustelidae.
 And although this family is often loosely referred to as the so-called “weasel family” fewer than half of the approximately 70 distinct mustelid species are weasels.
 To say or imply that all mustelids are weasels would be similar to saying all canids are dogs or that all procyonids are raccoons.

-True weasels comprises those belonging to the genera Mustela and Neogale (a.k.a. subfamily: Mustelinae).(3)(4)(5)(6) While seemingly harmless, labelling all mustelids weasels can not only potentially spread behavioural misconceptions about non-weasel species (given the historical stigma associated with the word), such a broad generalisation can also in a sense undermine the family’s evolutionary differences and unique environmental struggles.
+Scientifically speaking, true weasels comprises those belonging to the genera Mustela and Neogale (a.k.a. subfamily: Mustelinae).(3)(4)(5)(6) While seemingly harmless, labelling all mustelids weasels can not only potentially spread behavioural misconceptions about non-weasel species (given the historical stigma associated with the word), such a broad generalisation can also in a sense undermine the family’s evolutionary differences and unique environmental struggles.

 Some have misleading common names